BICENTENNIAL TRIBUTE

 B seizes M - who - after several vain efforts to get away in pursuit of the enemy, fairly goes into fits in B’s arms

-B: My little antelope - be assured, I too am in love - fathomless love - enough to furnish a new Chapter for Solomon’s song (kisses hand) I meant to have given up gallivanting altogether but - (takes a swig of port) - I know not how it is - my health growing better? - my spirits not worse? - your great black Oriental eyes - well, whatever it is - the “besoin d’aimer” came right back upon my heart again
+B: My little antelope - be assured, I too am in love - fathomless love - enough to furnish a new Chapter for Solomon’s Song (kisses hand) I meant to have given up gallivanting altogether but - (ties dressing-gown) - I know not how it is - my health growing better? - my spirits not worse? - your great black Oriental eyes - well, whatever it is - the “besoin d’aimer” came right back upon my heart again

-B(to self - mem. must mend that): I swear eternal constancy my treasure (M swoons) - how could I be tempted by an intruder who baulks not at gentleman dressed only in a loosely tied Banyan?
+B(to self - mem. must mend that): I swear eternal constancy, my treasure (M swoons) - how could I be tempted by an intruder who baulks not at a gentleman dressed only in a loosely tied dressing-gown?
 (M faints) - Fletcher!!

 F: Yes, my Lord